Nicholasli1995/EvoSkeleton/README.md

 News:

 (2021-04-08): Release v-1.0.
 The support for pre-trained models is strengthened.
 More details have been added to the supplementary material.

-(2021-04-05): A new release is planned on or before 2021-04-12.
-More pre-trained models will be added.
-MPJPE for each specific action will be added in the arxiv paper for reference.

 ## Cascaded 2D-to-3D Lifting
 [This sub-page](https://github.com/Nicholasli1995/EvoSkeleton/blob/master/docs/TRAINING.md) details how to train a cascaded model to lift 2D key-points to 3D skeletons on H36M.